TulaneCS/cmps7010/syllabus.md

 ## Course Communication Policy
 There are a variety of methods you can use to get in touch with us, and we expect to be able to get in touch with you.
 A few general policies.

+* Please when at all possible use [EdStem]() to ask questions!
+You should have received the course invite at the start of the semester.
 * When emailing, please email all TAs and the professor of your section.
 We will respond within 24 hours.
 Turn around may be faster, but do not rely on it.
 * We expect the same from you: that you will check your email/Canvas every 24 hours.
 All major announcements will be distributed via the Announcements function of Canvas.
 * We are all available to have drop in office hours and are available by appointment.
 Please reach out to us directly to setup extra time if you need more support during the semester.